Sealed Lips (1927 film)

 Sealed Lips (Swedish: Förseglade läppar) is a 1927 Swedish silent drama film directed by Gustaf Molander and starring Mona Mårtenson, Fred Louis Lerch and Sandra Milovanoff.
 It was shot at the Råsunda Studios in Stockholm and on location at Lake Como and Feltre in Italy.The film's sets were designed by the art director Vilhelm Bryde.
-The French actress Geneviève Cargèse was originally cast in the lead role but had to drop out due to illness.
+French actress Geneviève Cargèse was originally cast in the lead role but had to drop out due to illness.